 If your office is freezing, it doesn’t matter how hot it is outside — you want to bundle up and stay as warm as possible.
-Perhaps there’s a better way than having an office Snuggie, as some of Reader N’s coworkers seem to have done:
+Can you stay warm in a subzero office where the A/C is blaring — and still look polished?
+Trust us, there’s a better way than having an office Snuggie, as some of Reader N’s coworkers seem to have done:

 Despite record breaking temperatures this summer, I find myself huddled in my “office sweater” most of the day.
 (You know, the one you keep in a drawer in case your nice business casual outfit can’t keep you warm.)
 While some of my co-workers have long resorted to bringing in fleece blankets to huddle in, I would like to avoid this ‘burrito-chic’ fashion.
 I’m already wearing winter-weight pants with seasonally appropriate tops, but most of the time I resort back to the tired but appropriate Old Navy sweater.
 That is, until I found a strange alternative.
 My question for you is it so strange I should actually just stick to my sweater…